During nattmal at Mead Hall, Eggpost has her sentence handed down.

 “Oh.”
 He wasn’t sure what to make of that.
 When he thought it up, Hiccup didn’t think it would be so unforgiving.
 “Gobber, is it too much for her?
 Did I pick the wrong thing to do?”

 “I can see Dad over there.”
-Stoick was a hard man to miss, with seven feet of muscle topped by a flaming beard, and, right now, a bellowing laugh.
-Hiccup’s dad was moving through the crowd, expansive, as he tipped his head to the ladies and clapped men on the shoulder.
-His dad only acted this way on Snoggletog, but there he was, acting nothing like himself and making the room cheerful.
-So, now the day’s gotten weirder.
+Stoick was a hard man to miss, with seven feet of muscle, with a flaming beard, and, right now, a bellowing laugh.
+Hiccup’s dad was moving through the crowd, expansive, tipping his head to the women, clapping men on the shoulder, and making the room cheerful.

 “Hiccup!”
 Stoick strode to his chair, lowered his voice, and asked, “How was the afternoon, son?”